telerik/xaml-docs/controls/radwebcam/features/media-information.md

 	ReadOnlyCollection<MediaFoundationVideoFormatInfo> videoFormats = RadWebCam.GetVideoFormats(videoDevices[0]);
 {{endregion}}

-> The RadWebCam.GetVideoCaptureDevices call will throw __UnauthorizedAccessException__ if the access to the camera device is forbidden by the OS settings or any third party software.
+> The RadWebCam.GetVideoCaptureDevices call will throw an __UnauthorizedAccessException__ if the access to the camera device is forbidden by the OS settings or any third party software.

 ## See Also
 * [Getting Started]({%slug radwebcam-getting-started%})